Circus performer taken to hospital after fall from large wheel

 The male cast member fell an estimated 13ft-16ft during the Christmas Spectacular show in Great Yarmouth on Wednesday evening.

-A circus performer was taken to hospital after falling from a large performance wheel during a show.
+A circus performer suffered potentially life-changing injuries after falling from a large performance wheel during a show.

 The male cast member fell an estimated 13ft-16ft (4m-5m) at the Hippodrome Circus in Great Yarmouth, Norfolk, on Wednesday evening, the venue said.